WLCG-AuthZ-WG/common-jwt-profile/profile.md

-    While previous versions of this document allowed the stage scope itself to be used for reading the data as well, this optimization was found to cause a potential concern with respect to the separation of privileges in data management systems, and it has therefore been removed. <br/>
+    While previous versions of this document allowed the stage scope itself to be used for reading the data as well, this optimization was found to cause a potential concern with respect to the separation of privileges in data management systems, and it has therefore been removed.
+    Implementations that conform to this document MUST apply the current definition regardless of the value of the `wlcg.ver` claim in the token. <br/>
     The `storage.stage` scope also authorizes the following operations:
     * `poll` &mdash; Inquire about the localities (nearline and/or online) of the given files.